csmc-vaneykjlab/qcactus/README.md

 - For Development:
   - Visual C++ Redistributable
   - Visual Studio 2023
+  - The project is named 'ThermoDust' in this repo

 ## Features
 The current version focuses on providing a wrapper of sorts for the following workflow: